 The uproar seemed to drive far more relevant attention to the Budget than the influencer campaign itself.

-So, why not announce the decision to work with influencers during the third-quarter of last year?
-This would bring forward the criticisms to the fourth-quarter of 2017, early enough to divert attention to Budget 2018 microsite before its deadline.
+So, why not announce the decision to work with influencers during the third quarter of last year?
+This would bring forward the criticisms to the fourth quarter of 2017, early enough to divert attention to the Budget 2018 microsite before its deadline.

 But…is negative publicity, good publicity?